 - Policy size

 To give you an idea of what to expect, the average payout on a life settlement is 22% of the face value.
-In that case, a policy with a face value of $1 million would net you $220,000.
+That means a policy with a face value of $1 million could net you $220,000.

 When you engage in a life settlement transaction, the company or investor takes over your contract with the insurance company and the payment of your premiums, and they’ll eventually receive the policy benefit upon your passing.

-A traditional life settlement typically happens when the insured is in fairly good health and doesn’t have an immediate risk of death.
+A traditional life settlement typically happens when the insured is in reasonably good health and doesn’t have an immediate risk of death.

 A viatical settlement is a type of life settlement that happens when the insured is terminally ill.
 The idea is to sell your life insurance policy in exchange for cash to help pay your medical bills and treatment costs to help you fight the illness.

-A retained death benefit life settlement allows you to maintain a contractual right to a portion of the death benefit, either in lieu of a cash payment or in addition to one.
+A retained death benefit life settlement allows you to maintain a contractual right to a portion of the death benefit, either instead of a cash payment or in addition to one.

 Depending on your needs, you may even be able to design your settlement to include an increasing death benefit.

-A retained death benefit life settlement is a great option if you don’t want to keep paying premiums but still need a death benefit, or you need cash now but still want to provide some protection for your loved ones.
+A retained death benefit life settlement is an excellent option if you don’t want to keep paying premiums but still need a death benefit, or you need cash now but still want to provide some protection for your loved ones.